bitfocus/companion-module-roku-tv/HELP.md

 ### Configuration
 * Type in the IP address of the TV.
 * The default Port is 8060.
-* Set the interval rate to determine how often to refresh data from the device.
-Defaults to 60 seconds.
+* Enable / Disable Feedbacks.
+If enabled, the module will query the device every 60 seconds for the latest data.

 ### Available Actions
 * Power On/Off